-Table~\ref{tuner_choices} gives the parameters chosen by the auto-tuner, as a function of system size.
-Note that, except for the two smallest system sizes, the auto-tuner chooses the number of threads ($N\times t_p$) to be at least 16000.
+Table~\ref{tuner_choices} gives the parameters chosen by the autotuner, as a function of system size.
+Except for the two smallest system sizes, the autotuner chooses the total number of threads ($N\times t_p$) to be at least 16000.
 This illustrates the point made in the introduction, that the number of threads should be much larger than the number of physical cores (here 2880) to get good performance.
 The reason that fewer threads are used for the two smallest system sizes is probably that the required large $t_p$ values inflict too large a penalty due to the sequential summation of the $t_p$ different contributions to the force (see Fig.~\ref{Calcf_NBL}).
 The switch between the two methods for neighbor-list generation happens at around 8000 particles.
-In this range of system sizes both methods are sub-optimal and the auto-tuner compensates by increasing the skin size to make neighbor-list updates less frequent.
+In this range of system sizes both methods are sub-optimal and the autotuner compensates by increasing the skin size to make neighbor-list updates less frequent.

 Figure~\ref{GPU_Features} shows the effect of disabling different optimization features.
-The upper panel shows the same quantity as in Fig.~\ref{TPS}, but with different curves representing different disabled features (the black curve is with all features enabled).
+The upper panel shows time steps per second like Fig.~\ref{TPS}, but with different curves representing different disabled features (the black curve is with all features enabled).
 The most dramatic difference is when $t_p=1$ is enforced, for small and medium systems ($N<10^4$).
 No difference is observed at larger $N$ because there $t_p=1$ is the optimal choice, see table~\ref{tuner_choices}.
-Disabling the use of the read only data-cache gives the green curve, a significant drop in performance across all sizes except the very smallest $N<2000$, while disabling pre-fetching gives a slight drop, more at larger sizes.
-The lower panel of Fig.~\ref{GPU_Features} shows the same data, but plotted as the ratio of the speed of the full RUMD to the speed of RUMD with the given feature disabled.
+Disabling the use of the read-only data-cache gives the green curve, a significant drop in performance across all sizes except the very smallest $N<2000$, while disabling pre-fetching gives a slight drop, more at larger sizes.
+The lower panel of Fig.~\ref{GPU_Features} shows the same data, but plotted as the ratio of the speed of the full RUMD to that of RUMD with the given feature disabled.
 Plotting this ratio, on a linear scale, shows the relative effects more clearly.
-In particular, reading via the read only data-cache gives an effect of order 40\%, while pre-fetching has an effect of order 10\% at the largest sizes.
+In particular, reading via the read only data-cache gives an effect of order 40\%, while pre-fetching has an effect of order 10\% at the large sizes.